vipul79321/CP_Codes/operating-system/process-synchronization.md

 }while(true);
 ```

-> **_NOTE:_**
+> **Note**
 > * One problem with the implementation shown here, ( and in the hardware solutions presented earlier ), is the busy loop used to block processes in the acquire phase.
 These types of locks are referred to as **spinlocks**, because the CPU just sits and spins while blocking the process.
-> * Spinlocks are wasteful of cpu cycles, and are a really bad idea on single-cpu single-threaded machines, because the spinlock blocks the entire computer, and doesn't allow any other process to release the lock. ( Until the scheduler kicks the spinning process off of the cpu. )
+> * Spinlocks are wasteful of cpu cycles, and are a really bad idea on **single-cpu single-threaded machines**, because the spinlock blocks the entire computer, and doesn't allow any other process to release the lock. ( Until the scheduler kicks the spinning process off of the cpu. )
-> * On the other hand, spinlocks do not incur the overhead of a context switch, so they are effectively used on multi-threaded machines when it is expected that the lock will be released after a short time.
+> * On the other hand, spinlocks do not incur the overhead of a context switch, so they are effectively used on **multi-threaded machines** when it is expected that the lock will be released after a short time.

 **Implementation resolving spin-lock and also the problem of starvation** -